New 5May2019, updated 21Aug2019

 - Detailed discussion of the design and parts list are not given.
 However, the circuit diagram is extensively annotated.
 But as this list has developed, I am not sure any more.
 It’s become close to a combined description and parts list:

-- The box contains two boards, one mounted on top of the other.
-The top has a 230V AC section with enough distance, and a part of the box for the 230V input, fuse (250mA fast) and the double output connector, plus the 300V AC varistors (230V AC plus 30%, for contact gap arch limitation) and 760V 10 nF capacitors C8 and C9 (class X1, for EMI/RFI noise reduction) – all mounted as 3-D. However, they will stay in place and not mess around should I take the box for a bicycle ride (I did the other day when I showed it in the pause of a lecture).
+- The Upper board has a 230V AC section with enough distance, and a part of the box for the 230V input, fuse (250mA fast) and the double output connector, plus the 300V AC varistors (230V AC plus 30%, for contact gap arch limitation) and 760V 10 nF capacitors C8 and C9 (class X1, for EMI/RFI noise reduction) – all mounted as 3-D. However, they will stay in place and not mess around should I take the box for a bicycle ride (I did the other day when I showed it in the pause of a lecture).
 There also is a mechanical shield with a grounded copper foil between this compartment and the USB connectors

 - The D1 I2C chip is MCP23008 (from Adafruit, here).
 SPI version, see below